-In 2017 I once again decided to travel around the chosen countries of Western Asia.
+In 2017 I once again decided to travel around the chosen countries of West Asia.
 Last time I visited that region in 2015 when I travelled in Lebanon, Jordan, Israel and Palestine, but this year my exploration of Western Asia will focus on Kurdistan, a country that officially does not even exist.
 It has been estimated that the worldwide Kurdish population stands at about 30 million and it is the largest nation in the world without its own state.

 When I tell people that I’m going to Iraq, their imagination takes them immediately to very dark places.
 Some of them recommend me a psychiatric therapy and others take me either as a terrorist or as a killer of terrorists.
 Well, I have to get used to it and I hope that conspiracy theorists also take into consideration that I could be only an “extreme tourist”.
-During this trip I expect to see occupation, barbed wire, concrete blocks on the road, tanks, armoured vehicles and “Rambo fans” with big guns in their hands.
+During this trip I expect to see occupation, barbed wire, concrete blocks on the road, tanks, armoured vehicles and ‘Rambo fans’ with big guns in their hands.

 After that however, I’m going to take my worn-out trousers and worn-out shirts where I can still see traces of the Jordanian desert and holes after Israeli barbed wire … … and I’m going on another educational adventure from which I would like to return safely.
 I feel that I need challenges in my life because only that way I will be able to fulfill my life story in an interesting and honourable way, and Iraq is just another challenge of mine that I am able to survive.
-What will I say to my grandchildren when I am 90 – “your grandfather watched television and he had warm slippers”?
+What will I say to my grandchildren when I am 90 – ‘your grandfather watched television and he wore warm slippers”?
 Rather not.

 In Greece I intend to spend about two weeks.
 First I will go to Athens where I want to see the Acropolis, the temple of Zeus, the ancient Agora and olive trees and then I will travel by ferry to the islands of Paros and Naxos.
 On this part of my journey I ‘m going to take two women who will be my companions and who would probably also help me to spend my money.

 I plan to travel for about a month but usually my time extends, what means that I could spend on the road even two months.
 I especially wish myself interesting and educational adventures and I hope to return home safely.

-(I would also like to point out that I describe my travels but I do not encourage anyone to follow my footsteps.)
+I would also like to point out that I describe my travels but I do not encourage anyone to follow my footsteps.